 - Applicants who will embrace and support the philosophy of the program, meaning facilitators use facilitation techniques to help study group members teach and learn from each other and, in contrast to an instructor or GSI, do not directly instruct, tutor, or give answers.

-If you have the course knowledge and strong communication skills necessary to become a Study Group Facilitator, fill out an application for Winter 2014 Term here.
+If you have the course knowledge and strong communication skills necessary to become a Study Group Facilitator, apply here.

 If you have questions about becoming a study group facilitator please e-mail SLC Study Group Application E-Mail.

 “Kareem was a phenomenal study group leader.
 He was always really prepared and knew his stuff.
 He helped make organic chem seem manageable.
 He was a great facilitator and had the whole group work together to make it all make sense.
 He was extremely helpful with everything.
 I don't think there is a better study group leader out there.
 He held exam review sessions for us THREE times the weekends before exams.
 None of my friends study groups did that.
 I was extremely fortunate to have signed up for Kareem's study group.
 He also helped inspire everyone in my group to do the best that they could- in orgo and in other classes.
 He was a great role model.
 He was always prepared and a very effective facilitator, encourage members to help clarify things for each other.” — Study Group Member, Fall 2010